Veda-Shiva-Prasad/mental-wellness-journal/README.md

 - **Sign Up & Login:** Your private journal is safe and only for you.
 - **Journal Management:** Easily add, edit, or delete entries.
+- **Mood Tracking:** Tag your entries with your current mood.
 - **Mobile-Responsive:** Use it on any device—phone, tablet, or desktop.
 - **Cloud Database:** All data is securely kept in MongoDB Atlas.
+- **Secure Authentication:** Password hashing with bcrypt and JWT tokens.

 ---